 Doctors are working to learn more about skin cancer, ways to prevent it, how to best treat it, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 EGFR inhibitors for advanced or metastatic squamous cell carcinoma.
-Many squamous cell carcinomas express epidermal growth factor receptor (EGFR), a tumor protein that helps cancer cells grow.
+Many squamous cell carcinomas grow uncontrollably because of a tumor protein known as the epidermal growth factor receptor (EGFR).
 Several clinical trials are investigating whether drugs that inhibit EGFR are effective against advanced or metastatic disease.

 Supportive care.
 Clinical trials are underway to find better ways of reducing symptoms and side effects of current skin cancer treatments, in order to improve patients’ comfort and quality of life.